 Why is it relevant to the operational force?

-The Editor-in-Chief or Deputy Editor will review the submitted abstract alongside the manuscript and decide whether to decline it or request the article for review.
+The editor-in-chief will review the submitted abstract alongside the manuscript and decide whether to decline it or request the article for review.

-The Deputy Editor will review the results of the double-blind peer reviews and decide whether to decline it, send it back to the author(s) for revision and resubmission, accept pending author(s) revisions, or accept for publication as written.
+The assistant editor in chief will review the results of the double-blind peer reviews and decide whether to decline it, send it back to the author(s) for revision and resubmission, accept pending author(s) revisions, or accept for publication as written.

-In the case of “revise and resubmit,” the Deputy Editor will review the author(s) revisions to determine if the author(s) sufficiently addressed the concerns of the peer reviews and decide to decline or accept the article for publication, or, in some cases, send it for another peer review.
+In the case of “revise and resubmit,” the assistant editor in chief will review the author(s) revisions to determine if the author(s) sufficiently addressed the concerns of the peer reviews and decide to decline or accept the article for publication, or, in some cases, send it for another peer review.
 JIPA will not send resubmitted papers to the reviewers if the authors have made a serious attempt to address the constructive feedback.

 Once an article has been accepted, the article will undergo a security review, mechanical edit, fact check, and substantive/developmental edit.
 The results of Team JIPA edits will be returned to the author(s) for review, with a strict deadline for that review.